Autodesk Fusion 360 | Cloud-based, integrated CAD/CAM software

 CAD/CAM refers to the integration of Computer-aided design (CAD) and Computer-aided manufacturing (CAM).
 CAD/CAM software is used to design and manufacture prototypes, finished products and production runs of products using a single development tool.

-CAD/CAM software is used to both design a product and program manufacturing processes, specifically, CNC machining (US Site).
-CAM software (US Site) uses the models and assemblies created in CAD software, like Autodesk Fusion, to generate toolpaths that drive machine tools to turn designs into physical parts.
+CAD/CAM software is used to both design a product and programme manufacturing processes, specifically, CNC machining (US site).
+CAM software (US site) uses the models and assemblies created in CAD software, like Fusion 360, to generate toolpaths that drive machine tools to turn designs into physical parts.
 CAD/CAM software is used to design and manufacture prototypes, finished parts and production runs.

-Autodesk Fusion replaces fragmented design-to-manufacturing processes with unified CAD-to-CAM workflows.
+Fusion 360 replaces fragmented design-to-manufacturing processes with unified CAD-to-CAM workflows.
 While maintaining communication with customers, suppliers and internal stakeholders, you can create your parts correctly the first time and on schedule.
-Integrated CAD/CAM in Autodesk Fusion allows you to:
+Integrated CAD/CAM in Fusion 360 allows you to:

-Autodesk Fusion extensions expand the functionality of Autodesk Fusion by enabling sophisticated machining, additive manufacturing, simulation, generative design (US Site), nesting and fabrication, and data management capabilities.
+Fusion 360 extensions expand the functionality of Fusion 360 by enabling sophisticated machining, additive manufacturing, simulation, generative design, nesting and fabrication, and data management capabilities.

 – Steve Milanoski, Head of Advanced Manufacturing, Romar Engineering